citp/privacy-policy-historical/m/ma/mar/marketing-results.com.au.md

-> *The following text is extracted and transformed from the marketing-results.com.au privacy policy that was archived on 2010-05-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100516202928id_/http%3A//www.marketing-results.com.au/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the marketing-results.com.au privacy policy that was archived on 2010-11-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101125074326id_/http%3A//marketing-results.com.au/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-_Marketing Results is a division of Will International Pty Ltd._
+_Marketing Results is a division of Will International Pty Ltd ATF Marketing Results Unit Trust._

 ## Information collected